lewxdev/vscode-glyph/CONTRIBUTING.md

 1. Fork the repository.
 1. Make your changes in a new branch.
-1. Test your changes locally to ensure they work as expected.
+1. Test your changes locally to ensure they work as expected (run the launch configuration by pressing with <kbd>F5</kbd>).
 1. Submit a pull request with a clear description.

 To add new icons to this icon theme, follow the steps below to access the design